 It should also be noted that T.-T. employees confirmed that there was no other contact with the Cypriot company than the formal one and that the complainant had not changed after exchanging T.-T. on a Cyprus company.
 PT, heard as a witness on [...]
-December 2015, testified that all documents created in T.-T. were issued on behalf of OHL (e.g. orders, notifications, invoices for O. principals), while transport service companies sent invoices issued to O. to T.-T., which then sent all documents to [...].
-With the Cypriot company OHL on behalf of T.-T. only the president contacted.
-He contacted the applicant by phone and e-mail, and sent the notification to the e-mail address provided by AB to the clients of O. Only the company on behalf of which she was commissioned to perform transport services changed.
+December 2015, testified that all documents created in T.-T. were issued on behalf of OHL (e.g. orders, notifications, invoices for clients [...], while companies providing transport services sent invoices issued to [...] to T.-T., which then sent all documents to [. ..].
+Only the president contacted the Cypriot OHL company on behalf of T.-T. He contacted the applicant by phone and email, and sent the notification to the email address provided by AB to the principals [...].
+The cooperation with the applicant lasted from the beginning of the company's existence, and her nature of cooperation did not change.
+Only the company on behalf of Which she was commissioned to perform transport services changed.
 Previously, the same activities were commissioned on behalf of T.-T., while from May 2015.
 PT acted on behalf of OHL.
 Previously, after the transport had been carried out, the applicant issued invoices for performing the transport service for T.-T. she had already issued them for OHL.